 How to Remove Wasp Nests by Location

-Nest location determines your entire removal strategy — the product, the timing, and whether you should attempt it at all.
+Nest location determines your entire removal strategy.
 A paper wasp nest on a deck railing is a 10-minute fix.
-A wasp nest in a garden wall or inside an outside wall can require professional foam injection and structural assessment.
-Whether you need to remove a nest on your patio, a nest in your garden shed, or a nest under the patio decking, match the method to the location and treat at dusk or after dark when the full colony is inside and wasps are sluggish from cooler temperatures.
+A colony inside a wall cavity can require professional foam injection and structural assessment.
+Always treat at dusk or after dark when the full colony is inside and wasps are sluggish from cooler temperatures.

 Aerial Nests: Eaves, Light Fixtures, Patio Umbrellas

-Paper wasps and red wasps build open-comb nests in sheltered aerial spots — under eaves, inside outdoor light fixtures, on ceiling fan housings, and inside patio umbrella poles.
-These nests are the easiest to remove yourself because you can see the entire colony and spray directly.
+Paper wasps and red wasps build their open-comb nests in sheltered spots — under eaves, inside outdoor light fixtures, on ceiling fan housings, and inside patio umbrella poles.
+These are the easiest to handle yourself because you can see the entire colony.

-Wait until at least 30 minutes after sunset.
-Use a jet-stream aerosol wasp spray rated for 20-foot reach (Spectracide or Raid Wasp & Hornet Killer are widely available for $6–$12).
-Stand upwind, aim at the nest entrance, and spray for a full 10–15 seconds until saturated.
-This same approach works for a wasp nest in garden structures, a nest on patio overhangs, or a nest in backyard eaves.
-Wear long sleeves, fitted gloves, and safety glasses — agitated wasps fly toward light and body heat even at night.
+Wait at least 30 minutes after sunset.
+Use a jet-stream aerosol wasp spray rated for 20-foot reach — Spectracide or Raid Wasp & Hornet Killer both run $6-$12 at any hardware store.
+Stand upwind, aim at the nest entrance, and spray for a full 10-15 seconds until saturated.
+Wear long sleeves, fitted gloves, and safety glasses.

-Leave the nest undisturbed for 24 hours, then knock it down with a long stick and seal it in a garbage bag.
-For a wasp nest in a garden shed or nest on a patio overhang, the same nighttime aerosol approach applies.
-For nests inside outdoor light fixtures or ceiling fans, turn off the power first and use a screwdriver to remove the fixture cover before spraying.
-Check hollow patio umbrella poles and outdoor furniture legs at the start of each season — paper wasps favor these enclosed tubes as early-spring nesting sites.
+Leave the nest untouched for 24 hours, then knock it down with a long stick and seal it in a garbage bag.
+Check hollow patio umbrella poles and outdoor furniture legs at the start of each season — paper wasps love these enclosed tubes as early-spring nesting sites.

 Ground Nests and Underground Yellowjacket Colonies

-Underground yellowjacket colonies are the most dangerous backyard wasp situation and the one most often handled incorrectly.
-A mature colony packs thousands of workers into a tunnel network that can extend three feet below the surface, and disturbing the entrance during daylight triggers an immediate coordinated attack.
-The Centers for Disease Control and Prevention (CDC) reports that yellowjackets cause more serious sting reactions than any other North American insect.
+Underground yellowjacket colonies are the most dangerous backyard wasp situation, and the one most often handled incorrectly.
+A mature colony packs thousands of workers into a tunnel network that can extend three feet below the surface.
+Disturbing the entrance during daylight triggers an immediate coordinated attack.
+The CDC reports that yellowjackets cause more serious sting reactions than any other North American insect.

-A chemical-free alternative for smaller ground nests: pour a full kettle of boiling water directly into the entrance hole immediately after removing it from heat.
+Chemical-free alternative for smaller ground nests: Pour a full kettle of boiling water directly into the entrance hole immediately after removing it from heat.
 Repeat for two or three consecutive nights.
-This approach helps get rid of wasps in yard areas naturally and works best on newly established spring colonies before the population explodes in midsummer.
-For anyone dealing with a nest in their backyard near play areas or garden paths, early treatment in May or June — when ground colonies are still small — avoids the worst-case scenario of a midsummer nest with thousands of defenders.
+This works best on newly established spring colonies before the population explodes in midsummer.

 Wall Voids, Garden Sheds, and Outdoor Furniture